ryanguill/emit/README.md

 Note: this project is just getting started.
 Documentation and tests will be sparse for the time being.
 Pull requests for code, documentation or tests welcome!

+I aim to support railo 4+ first, and ACF 10+ secondarily.
+You could probably back-port this project to tag based to as far as CF 8 - this is left as an exercise for the cursed.
+I am not interested in tag based pull requests for this project.

 ##Quick Start Guide:

 Extend emit.cfc with any cfc you want.
 There is no constructor so no need to call an init method.
 Or, if you just need an application wide event manager, just instantiate emit.cfc directly.